loicgreffier/spring-boot-ai-quickstarts/chat-rag/README.md

 - How to use the `ChatClient` API to interact with an LLM and stream responses.
 - How to connect to a vector database, store embeddings, and perform similarity searches.
 - How to tune the RAG process using the `QuestionAnswerAdvisor` API and a custom prompt template.
+- How to use the `SimpleLoggerAdvisor` to log the final prompt and response.

 It leverages the following AI technologies: